 - 1. The child must be categorically needy Medicaid eligible; AND - 2.
-For BRS/GC and TCD, a licensed medical practitioner must determine that the services are "medically necessary" for the child to function at his/her best possible level. - 1.
-All children with a Social Security number or, for whom application for a number has been made, in out-of-home placement is considered categorically needy and, as such, is Title XIX Medicaid eligible. - 1.
-A child receiving BRS/GC in his/her own home may be Title XIX Medicaid eligible as determined by the DSHS Community Service Office (CSO).
-For a child receiving BRS/GC in his/her own home, the DCFS social worker is responsible for referring the child and his/her family to the CSO for the Medicaid eligibility determination. - 2.
-For a child residing in his/her own home and receiving TCD, the FSS verifies Medicaid eligibility using ACES.
+For BRS/GC and TCD, a licensed medical practitioner must determine that the services are "medically necessary" for the child to function at their best possible level. - 1.
+All children with a Social Security number or, for whom application for a number has been made, in out-of-home placement is considered categorically needy and, as such, is Title XIX Medicaid eligible. - A child receiving BRS/GC in their own home may be Title XIX Medicaid eligible as determined by the DSHS Community Service Office (CSO).
+For a child receiving BRS/GC in their own home, the DCFS social worker is responsible for referring the child and their family to the CSO for the Medicaid eligibility determination. - 2.
+For a child residing in their own home and receiving TCD, the FSS verifies Medicaid eligibility using ACES.
 If a TCD child's Medicaid eligibility cannot be found in ACES, the DCFS social worker refers the family to the CSO for Medicaid eligibility determination. - 2.
 For BRS/GC, social workers provide documentation to support the need for this level of care following regional procedure. - 1.
 Documentation is submitted to CA Headquarters at the time of the initial use of BRS/GC, when a break in service occurs, and annually thereafter.
 See the Title XIX Desk Manual for specific details. - 2.
-The Individual Service Plan (ISP) or other documentation (e.g., psychological evaluation, medical records, etc.) is forwarded by Headquarters staff to the Nursing Care Consultant for review. - 3.
+The report to the court or other documentation (e.g., psychological evaluation, medical records, etc.) is forwarded by Headquarters staff to the Nursing Care Consultant for review. - 3.
 If the documentation supports the need for this level of care, a Statement of Medical Necessity is written and returned to the region. - 3.
-The ISSP ordinarily contains sufficient information to support the need for this level of care.
+The report to the court ordinarily contains sufficient information to support the need for this level of care.
 The regional staff needs to avoid sending large amounts of information to Headquarters.
-If the ISSP does not contain sufficient information to support the need for this level of care, the social worker will be contacted for further documentation; e. g., psychiatric evaluation, drug/alcohol evaluation, Individual Education Plan (IEP), etc. - 4.
-In the event there is no ISP for the child, the worker will follow regional procedures as to which documents will be submitted.
+If the report to the court does not contain sufficient information to support the need for this level of care, the social worker will be contacted for further documentation; e.g., psychiatric evaluation, drug/alcohol evaluation, Individual Education Plan (IEP), etc. - 4.
+In the event there is no report to the court for the child, the worker will follow regional procedures as to which documents will be submitted.
 When Medicaid eligibility is received, the child is eligible for Title XIX reimbursement. - 5.
 For TCD, the provider is responsible for submitting the statement of Medical Necessity to the FFS.